Alterdesk/hubot-questionnaire-framework/README.md

 control.addListener(response.message, new Listener(response, callbackTwo, listener.answers));
 ```

-#### Override regex and timeout defaults when adding a Listener
+#### Override regex and timeout defaults when adding a Listener manually
-You can also use a Lister with your own regex and timeout settings
+You can also add a Listener manually with your own regex and timeout settings
 ```javascript
 // Adding a listener which checks message with "myRegex", times out after three minutes and uses a custom timeout callback control.addListener(response.message, new Listener(response, callbackThree, listener.answers, myRegex, 180000, myTimeoutCallback));